rerun-io/rerun/rerun_py/README.md

 ## Logging and viewing in different processes

-You can run the viewer and logger in different processes.
+You can run the Viewer and logger in different processes.

-In one terminal, start up a viewer with a server that the SDK can connect to:
+In one terminal, start up a Viewer with a server that the SDK can connect to:
 ```sh
 python3 -m rerun
 ```